kalisio/kfs/README.md

 ```

 To run the OGC API - Features Conformance Test Suite:
-1) download the "all-in-one" JAR file that includes the test suite and all of its dependencies (e.g. `1.7` version),
+1) use the JAR file provided in `test` or download the "all-in-one" JAR file that includes the test suite and all of its dependencies (e.g. `1.7` version) on the Maven central repository,
 2) update the target URL in the `test/test-run-props.xml` file if required
-3) run the following command `java -jar ets-ogcapi-features10-1.7-aio.jar -o $TMPDIR -h test-run-props.xml`
+3) run the following command `java -jar ets-ogcapi-features10-1.7-aio.jar -o /path/to/output -h /path/to/test-run-props.xml`

+A useful tool to check your OpenAPI specification conformance is [redocly-cli](https://github.com/Redocly/redocly-cli).

 ## Contributing